Qingwen-Zeng/Data-Analysis-and-Implementation-of-Two-Level-Cross-Validation/README.md

 -Implementation of regularized linear regression:  regularized linear regression analysis using cross-validation on a dataset

--Regression_two-level cross validation (ANN and Ridge Regression):
+-Regression_two-level cross validation (ANN and Ridge Regression): Implementation of Ridge Regression to find the optimal regularization parameter (lambda).
+Implementation of Artificial Neural Network (ANN) Different architectures (varying numbers of hidden units) are evaluated in the inner loop, and the best architecture is selected.
+Use two-Level cross validation to calculate the generalization error of the two methods and compare and visualize them.

--Classification_two-level cross validation(LR and KNN ): logistic regression with L2 regularization to evaluate the effect of regularization strength on training and test error rates, and the L2 norm of the model's coefficients.
+-Classification_two-level cross validation(LR and KNN ): logistic regression with L2 regularization to evaluate the effect of regularization strength on training and test error rates.
 K-Nearest Neighbors (KNN) classification model with cross-validation to determine the optimal number of neighbors K for classification.
 Use two-Level cross validation to calculate the generalization error of the two methods and compare and visualize them.
 McNemar's test compares the performance of two classifiers.